percipioxyz/camport_android/README.md

 Note: 1、Change permission of usb device first if application doesn't run as root
       2、The sample apk is developed base on OpenCV, download OpenCV SDK for android is necessary before compiling apk.
-      3、Only run the apk which in binary_for_ARMV7 directory for testing, please install OpenCV_2.4.9_Manager_2.18_armeabi.apk together.
+      3、If you want to test the apk in binary_for_ARMV7 directory, please install OpenCV_2.4.9_Manager_2.18_armeabi.apk first